-Consider using the GoPro settings in the tables below for "no-prop-in-view" and stable footage.
+Consider using the GoPro settings in the tables below for "no-prop-in-view" footage.
+Adding a ND filter to the front of the GoPro will also help slowing down the shutter speed and reduce "jello".

 GoPro HD Hero1:

 Video format: NTSC (or PAL to match pilot camera) to get 30fps Video resolution: 1080p 30fps (medium angle) for 10x5-inch props 720p 30fps (wide angle) for 9x5-inch props